-There is no list from which upper school students select a book to read.
-Instead, the entire grade reads the same book.
+The entire grade will be reading the same book.
 Students are required to purchase and annotate the text.
 Students should be prepared for a reading comprehension test at the beginning of the school year.
 They should also be prepared to participate in a Socratic discussion of the text in detail during the first week of school.

-Incoming 8th: Life in a Jar ISBN: 978-0-9841113-1-2
+Incoming 10th: Life in a Jar ISBN: 978-0-9841113-1-2